albert12132/albertwu.org/README.md

 use the `-h` flag:

     $ python3 compile.py -h
-    usage: compile.py [-h] template content dest
+    usage: compile.py [-h] [-c CONTENT] template dest

     positional arguments:
       template              The template's filename
-      content     The content's filename.
-Content should be a Python file
       dest                  The destination directory

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help            show this help message and exit -c CONTENT, --content CONTENT
+                            A Python file with controller logic.

+* `content`: optional argument.
+A Python file containing content.
+  Content is expressed as strings that are assigned to variables -- these variables will be directly substituted into the template to generate the result.
 * `template`: the name of the template, without a filepath (e.g. just `index.html`, not `templates/index.html`).
 Templates can be defined locally for apps, and should be housed in a local `templates` directory.
-* `content`: a Python file containing content.
-Content is expressed as strings that are assigned to variables -- these variables will be directly substituted into the template to generate the result
 * `dest`: filepath of the destination.
 Relative paths are okay, but to avoid unexpectated behavior it is recommended to use absolute paths.